 Why West Georgia?

-- Countless other projects on a host of topics to suit almost any interest.
+- Countless other projects on a variety of topics to suit almost any interest.
 We offer unparalleled opportunities to undertake research and to develop creative ways to present that research to the public.
-We’ve done work with foodways, roots music, the textile industry, Native American history, military history, rural life, historic architecture, and women’s history, among others.
+We’ve done work with foodways, regional music, the textile industry, Native American history, military history, rural life, historic architecture, and women’s history, among others.
 Our students develop exhibits, CD recordings, walking trails and tour maps, oral history and archival projects, websites, documentary videos, concerts, and a range of public programs.

-In addition to offering valuable “hands-on” work experiences, our popular graduate research assistantships at the Center for Public History also include a tuition waiver and a monthly stipend.
+- In addition to offering valuable “hands-on” work experiences, our popular graduate research assistantships at the Center for Public History also include a tuition waiver and a monthly stipend.